nens/threedi-docs/source/h_grid.rst

 Grid Refinement in 2D
 ++++++++++++++++++++++++

 The computational cost of a simulation is strongly related to the number of computational cells.
 One always needs to find a balance between grid resolution and computational time.
 There are often regions where the flow is more complex or where one requires results with a finer resolution.
-To optimize the computational cost and grid resolution, users can refine the grid locally.
+To optimise the computational cost and grid resolution, users can refine the grid locally.
 3Di uses a method called quad-tree refinement.
 This means, that in space, refinements are placed by dividing neighboring cells by a factor 4 (Figures below and above).
 This is a simple refinement method that forces smooth grid variations, which enhances an accurate solution of the equation.

 .. figure:: image/b1_6_quadtree_grid.png
    :figwidth: 400 px